adgram/excerpts_tool/README.md

 ### Text Excerpt Tool

 This program is used to extract text snippets.
-The program uses Sqlite for storage and PySide6 for the interface.
+The program uses Sqlite for storage, PySide6 and flask&HTML for the interface.

 ### Structure of Excerpt Data